 Kerala travel memories now and then

-With so much of overexposure, you would think that Kerala would lose its magical aura in my eyes, yet somehow the gorgeous southern India state managed to get more enticing with each visit.
-Luckily my post flying career took me to many nice lesser known places in the state and I recently took my family there for a visit.
+With so much overexposure, you would think that Kerala would lose its magical aura in my eyes, yet somehow the gorgeous southern Indian state managed to get more enticing with each visit.
+Luckily my post flying career took me to many nice lesser-known places in the state and I recently took my family there for a visit.
 Needless to say, Tarek fell headlong in love with Kerala and now we have a huge treasure trove of beautiful memories to share.

 You may also like: My Siberia trip in photos

 From the coast to the hills of Kerala

 Kerala makes me feel like a child in a candy shop and till today I find it difficult to pinpoint my favourite places or things to do in the state.
 While the backwaters are obviously amazing, I love the waterfall dotted hills of Neeliyampathy and winding lanes of Jew Town with equal fervour.
 The ancient dolmen sites near Palghat are equally stunning and the rest of my Kerala travel memories are one big kaleidoscope of food, natural attractions, spices, and relaxation.

 My Kerala travel memories are full of foodie delights

 There are many things about Kerala which appeal to me and their spice-laden food is one of them.
 I sampled varied authentic dishes of Keralite cuisine while traveling through the state and from the toddy shop platters to Tiffin houses meals, those were an orgasmic smorgasbord of red rice, seafood, fishes, vegetables, and velvety curries.
 My gluttony continued during my recent visit and as a family, we explored its gastronomic delights.

 Kerala is a potpourri of folksy and vibrant festivals